Shop by RoomBathroomBath Filters

 No. Drinking water with arsenic is the main way it get into your body.
 Arsenic has poor dermal absorption, and while you can breathe it in from dust, your tub water would have to be 1,137°F for it to become aerosolized into steam for inhalation.
 So, prioritize removing arsenic from your drinking tap water instead.
 Some tub filter brands advertise they can remove arsenic, but this is likely just to make them appear more effective.

-Yes, but only if they are tested and certified to be able to.
+No. A shower filter that you use on your bath spout can, but only if it is tested and certified to be able to.
 The certification is NSF/ANSI 53, and you should also see results showing exactly how many PFAS were removed and for how long.
 Here is an example.